Sandwich, Kent: Landmarks

-The Guildhall, in the town square, was built in 1579.
-Work in 1812 encased the building in yellow brick, this was removed 100 years later in 1912, when the south-west wing was also added.
-Further alterations were undertaken later in the 20th century.
-It contains antique panelling and paintings, particularly within the council chamber.
+Sandwich Guildhall, in the town square, was built in 1579.
 It is a Grade II* listed building.
-It includes a stained glass window in the courtroom, showing Queen Elizabeth I arriving at Sandown Gate in 1573, which was added in 1906.
 The courtroom is still used regularly for civic functions, such as 'Mayor-making', and available to hire as a wedding venue.

 The Admiral Owen is a pub in a two-storey, 15th century timber-framed building.
 It was refronted in the 18th century, but this work preserved the overhang of its first floor on a bressummer and massive corner post with three brackets.
 The nearby Crispin Inn was originally called the Crispin and Crispianus.
 It has similar timber framing and was built in the 16th century.
 Across the road on the quay is the Bell Hotel, which underwent major rebuilding in the 18th and 19th centuries.
 There has been a Bell Inn on the quay since the 14th century.

 The three pubs cluster around The Barbican which was built in the late 14th century.
 It consists of 2 round towers, with chequered work of stone and flints.
 A narrow road passes between the towers with a semi-circular timber barrel roof over it.
 A small 2-storeyed 20th-century house built on to north side of the north west tower was occupied by the toll collector for the bridge.
 The Sandwich Toll Bridge was built in 1773 of Portland stone with a Dutch type timber raised platform which was replaced in 1892 with an iron swing bridge.